bannsec/altEnv/README.md

 ## I want to add my own option to QEMU
 Easy!
 If you want to add an option manually, simply go into the "config.ini" file inside your environment (i.e.: <base path>/environments/blerg/config.ini) and add it under the "options" section.
 This section is basically parsed directly into the QEMU line as "-option option_value".

+## How do I forward SSH/port x?
+Forwarding a port is simple.
+Add the following line to your environment config.ini file if you want to forward port 2222 to the virtual machine's port 22 (forwarding SSH):

+`redir = tcp:2222::22`

+Change ports as you need to.